anikaarevalo/tech_talk_4/README.md

 For this no-frills yet fun demo, I'm running **python** (version 3.9) code🐍👩‍💻  accentuated with computer emojis using **jupyter ipynb**.🔟

 ## Usage 💻
-Spruce up your python code with emojis when you are:
+Emojis are relevant ✨in Python code 🐍👩‍💻 when you are:
 - Introducing code to a children or novices to computer programming language 🧒🏻 🧒🏼 🧒🏽 🧒🏾 🧒🏿 🧒
 - Presenting your python project to clients without a solid programming background 👮👷👸💂‍♂️
 - Making your data visuals more engaging 📈 📉 📊 🤩
-- Text pre-processing in NLP 🤖
+- Text pre-processing in NLP 🤖 🪄

 ## Visuals 🖼️